deepstreamIO/ds-demo-retrospective-board/README.md

     delete: "user.data.role === 'scrum-master'"
 ```

 And done!
-We now have the brains and guts of a realtime, authenticated and permissioned retrospective board!
+We now have all the bits and bops of a realtime, authenticated and permissioned retrospective board!